 If you’re worried about the cost of getting from Haneda Airport to Tokyo (or Yokohama) then you can relax—it’s not expensive or time-consuming at all.
 The main thing to be sure of is that you haven’t mixed up your arrival airport with the much more distant Narita Airport.
 Unless you’re a cheapo accustomed to luxury (surely a contradiction in terms), or landing late at night, you don’t need to catch a taxi.
-It’s a short and affordable train, monorail or bus trip to central Tokyo, whereas a taxi will cost you more than ¥5,000 to Shinagawa and almost ¥10,000 to Asakusa (if you must, you can book a private taxi pick up online in English here, or simply join the taxi queue at the terminal).
+It’s a short and affordable train, monorail or bus trip to central Tokyo, whereas a taxi will cost you more than ¥5,000 to Shinagawa and almost ¥10,000 to Asakusa (if you’re cool with it though, you can book a private taxi pick-up online in English here, or simply join the taxi queue at the terminal).

 Built for the 1964 Olympics, it’s not quite as cool and futuristic as it sounds.
 It’s still a freakin’ monorail though!
 A fun way of getting from Haneda Airport to Tokyo, the monorail stops at all three terminals and for only ¥490 whisks you to the happening hub of Hamamatsucho (about 15 minutes away).
 Actually, Hamamatsucho has to be one of the dullest stations on the Yamanote line—but it is on the Yamanote line, which means you can squeeze yourself onto a commuter train heading to more exciting places such as … well, any other station.
 Suica/Pasmo IC cards can be used on the monorail if you don’t want to buy paper tickets.

 Note: If you’re flying out of Haneda Airport, make sure that you disembark at the right terminal.
 The monorail will stop at the International Terminal first, followed by Terminal 1 (JAL, Skymark and most other airlines) and then Terminal 2 (ANA & Air Do Domestic Flights).